CPS-353-Group-9/Group-Project/README.md

 __Directories__

-        frontend : All the code for the website's front-end interface (HTML, CSS, Javascript) will go here.

-        backend : All the code for the website's back-end architecture (PHP) will go here.
+        code : All the code for the website's front-end and back-end will go here.